Purpose

 Experimental

-• Device: Wrist cooling device with cooling plate
+• Device: Active cooling device with cooling plate

 This device is worn like a watch and pressing the button activates the cooling fan for 5 minutes.